FlowFX/flowfx.de/content/resume.md

 more serious web applications.
 I got my first paid project in 2017 and have been working in the field ever since.

+I'm looking for:

+- Work as a **software developer** - but I am open for related positions as well.
+- A **part-time** position.
+For personal reasons I currently work 30 hours per week, Monday through Friday.
+- Meaningful work.
+No stupid things like automotives, crypto currencies, "AI", or advertising.
+- An office I can commute to by bike, so anything in **Mannheim** and Ludwigshafen, **or** a **fully remote** team.

 I like:

-- Working in a team of equals, where mistakes are not problems but things that are discussed and learned from.
+- Working in a team of equals where mistakes are not condemned but discussed and learn from.
 - Asking stupid questions and getting them answered.
 - Testing.
 Without tests there can be no code.

-I'm looking for:

-- **Part-time** work.
-For personal reasons I only work 30 hours per week, Monday through Friday.
-- Meaningful work.
-So no stupid things like cars, crypto, "AI", or advertising.
-- An office I can commute to by bike, so anything in **Mannheim** and Ludwigshafen, **or** a **fully remote** team.
+I offer:

+- 8 years of experience in developing, maintaining, and running Ruby On Rails applications.
+- A track record of learning new languages and frameworks on the job, and quickly becoming productive with them.
+- A passion for software testing.
+- The desire to do the right thing and do it right.

+Last updated: March 18, 2026.

 ## Relevant job experience